rust-lang/cargo/src/doc/src/reference/publishing.md

    before adding it.

-It is recommended that you first run `cargo publish --dry-run` (or [`cargo package`] which is equivalent) to ensure there aren't any warnings or errors before publishing.
+It is recommended that you first run `cargo publish --dry-run` (or [`cargo package`]) to ensure there aren't any warnings or errors before publishing.
 This will perform the first three steps listed above.

 ```console
 $ cargo publish --dry-run